WheatBeer/play_with_dramsim3/README.md

 ## Final Project Instruction
-[DRAMsim3](https://github.com/umd-memsys/DRAMsim3)is a cycle-accurate DRAM simulator, which faithfully models almost all aspects of modern DRAM, including the timings that we have covered, power consumption, etc.
+[DRAMsim3](https://github.com/umd-memsys/DRAMsim3) is a cycle-accurate DRAM simulator, which faithfully models almost all aspects of modern DRAM, including the timings that we have covered, power consumption, etc.

 'traces' captured from ResNet-18 training.